GLozada99/HelpMate/README.md

 ## **6. Roadmap**

+- Password management features:
+  - A PasswordReset entity containing:
+    - `UserId`
+    - `Token`
+    - `Expiration`
+  - Endpoints for password management:
+    - `/api/auth/request-password-reset POST`: Create a PasswordReset entry and send an email to the user with the link to follow including the generated token
+    - `/api/auth/password-reset POST`: Expects the token and a new password to be set.
 - Some fields which are currently implemented as enums may benefit (improve the system flexibility) from being part of their own table:
   - `UserRole`